sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 <hr>

 #### Hello World (MPI): Interactive Jobs <a name="hello-world-mpi-interactive"></a>

-* First, obtain an interactive Node.
-The example below asks for 1 compute node with 128 tasks, and 249 GB of memory, for 30 minutes.
+* To run on an interactive node, you need to use the 'salloc' command.
+* For more information, see the Slurm page: https://slurm.schedmd.com/salloc.html
+* salloc - Obtain a Slurm job allocation (a set of nodes), execute a command, and then release the allocation when the command is finished.

 ```
-[username@login02 MPI]$srun --partition=debug  --pty --account=<<project>> --nodes=1 --ntasks-per-node=4 \
-    --mem=8G -t 00:30:00 --wait=0 --export=ALL /bin/bash
+[mthomas@login02 ~]$ salloc --nodes=2 --ntasks-per-node=4 --cpus-per-task=2 -p debug --account=use300 -t 00:30:00 --mem=5G
+salloc --nodes=2 --ntasks-per-node=4 --cpus-per-task=2 -p debug --account=use300 -t 00:30:00 --mem=5G
+salloc: Pending job allocation 21592400
-srun: job 12630128 queued and waiting for resources
+salloc: job 21592400 queued and waiting for resources
-srun: job 12630128 has been allocated resources
+salloc: job 21592400 has been allocated resources
-[username@exp-9-55 MPI]$
+salloc: Granted job allocation 21592400
+salloc: Waiting for resource configuration
+salloc: Nodes exp-9-[55-56] are ready for job
+[mthomas@login02 ~]$
 ```
+* Note: You are now on an interactive node -- even though the node name on the unix prompt did not change.
+* Note: You may not be in the same directory

 * Next, load the module environment on the compute node.
 Don't depend on the system to propagate the right modules to the compute node.
 ```
 [username@ exp-9-55 MPI]$ module purge